ajlab-gh/xperts-docs-demo/docs/architecture.md

       - Failover of existing connections
       - Support of non-TCP/UDP protocols (e.g. ESP, ICMP)
-      - Source IP of connections that ingress from the Internet is not modified
+      - Source IP of connections that ingress from the Internet is not modifed

     **Weaknesses**

-      - Failover time is dependent on Azure API response time and can vary from approximately 45 seconds to up to more than 2 minutes
+      - Failover time is dependent on Azure API response time and can vary from approximtely 45 seconds to up to more than 2 minutes
       - As with all active-passive designs, the passive node is not passing traffic in the majority of times

     **Uses**

-      - Architectures requiring IPSEC VPN with NAT-T support (like IOT or other non-FortiGate IPSEC termination)
+      - Architectures requring IPSEC VPN with NAT-T suppert (like IOT or other non-FortiGate IPSEC termination)

 ??? note "High-Level View"
     ![](img/fwb-template-ap-fabric-connector.png)